Permits for Activity in a Protected Natural Area

 Applicants must be at least 19 years of age or older.

-All current Protected Natural Areas are on provincial Crown Land except for the Musquash site.
-More informaton of this site can be obtained from the Nature Conservancy of Canada (1-877-231-4400).
+There are 202 Protected Natural Areas on provincial Crown Land and six on private land owned by the Nature Conservancy of Canada, the Nature Trust of New Brunswick and the Meduxnekeak River Association.
+More information of the private sites can be obtained from the relevant organisation.
 There are two classes of Protected Natural Areas where different restrictions apply: Class I and Class II PNAs.

 Your application will be reviewed by the Minister and possibly by other governmental agencies.
 The review process will take from 1 to 6 weeks, following which you will either receive your permit with Terms and Conditions or you will be notified that your application was denied.

-Non-consumptive recreational activities: Certain recreational activities having minimal environmental impact (e.g. hiking, canoeing, camping with a tent, and nature interpretation) are allowed without formal authorization from DNR.
+Non-consumptive recreational activities: Certain recreational activities having minimal environmental impact (e.g. hiking, canoeing, camping with a tent, and nature interpretation) are allowed without formal authorization from the department.